 Undergraduates pursuing a B.A. in any major in the university are eligible to pursue the M.A. in Cognitive Linguistics during their final year of study.
 Interested students should consult with the Dean of Undergraduate Studies listed on this page to determine their eligibility.
 In addition the standard eligibility criteria for the Integrated Graduate Study Program, prospective students must also follow the standard admission procedures and requirements described above for the M.A. in Cognitive Linguistics.

-Potential applicants should send initial inquiries to Professor Todd Oakley, director of the program, at email@example.com.
+Potential applicants should send initial inquiries to Professor Mark Turner, director of the program, at email@example.com.
 Applications for the degree program are submitted online only.
 Visit and read the School of Graduate Studies application page, and then click on link reading “Apply online through Hobsons.”
 Students interested in non-degree enrollment should consult the School of Graduate Studies webpage for Non-Degree Students.
 In order to consider each applicant’s case fully and fairly we prefer to receive all materials (including the online application, statement of purpose, writing sample, official transcripts, three letters of recommendation,GRE scores, and, for all international students, recent TOEFL scores) by 1 May for admission in the fall of that year.